marianacarmoduarte/marianacarmoduarte.github.io/content/wpapers/Duarte & Kittel/index.md

 title: 'Only Hot Air?
 National Parliamentary Discourse and Its Effect on Public Opinion on the European Union'
 summary: Working Paper
 authors:
-  - MC Duarte
+  - Duarte, Mariana C.
-  - RC Kittel
+  - and Rebecca C. Kittel

 date: '2023-01-01'